JustThatGuy/SQLGame/README.md

 ### Mac Terminal

 In mac, press the Spotlight Search button (F4, Search Icon), and type in "Terminal".
 From here, navigate to the location you have stored your project.
-I've added mine to the documents folder, so i'll type:
+I've added mine to the documents folder, so i'll type `cd documents/sqlgame`
-'''
-cd documents/sqlgame
-'''

 ### Windows CMD